 Academic teaching is delivered via teaching blocks at the beginning of each module and during individual teaching days throughout each module.
-Trainees are currently allocated one day a week for self-directed study and also receive a generous £1,000 budget over the course of training in support of their continued professional development.
+Trainees are currently allocated one day a week for self-directed study.

 Trainees competence development is evaluated by the clinical supervisor on each clinical placement.
 Emphasis is placed on supervisors using a range of modes and methods of evaluation including observation, evaluation of written work, and in vivo assessment of clinical skills.

-The populations served by the programme are varied and encompass the metropolitan cities of Cardiff and Swansea, the post-industrial South Wales valleys and the predominantly rural communities of Monmouthshire and West and Mid Wales.
+The populations served by the Programme are very varied and encompass the metropolitan cities of Cardiff and Swansea, the post-industrial South Wales valleys and the predominantly rural communities of Monmouthshire and West and Mid Wales.

-In 2019 Trainees were allocated to Health Boards as follows:
+In the 2019/2020 cohort, Trainees were allocated to Health Boards as follows:

 |Aneurin Bevan UHB||4|

-We hope that the regional model will give trainees some predictability and stability regarding clinical placements during clinical training, enabling Trainees to opt to live across south, west, east and mid Wales (and further afield) depending on their individual circumstances and preferences.
-We are very pleased to say that many trainees continue to work in south Wales on qualifying, and we are committed to supporting candidates from outside Wales to put down firm roots and start a new life here.
+The regional model is designed to provide trainees with both predictability and stability in relation to clinical placements during clinical training and may enable Trainees to opt to live across south, west, east and mid Wales (and further afield) depending on their individual circumstances and preferences.

-Clinically-relevant research forms a substantive part of clinical training on the programme.
-All trainees undertake both a Small-Scale Review Project (SSRP) whilst on placement within the first two years of training and a doctoral standard Large-Scale Research Project (LSRP), which is completed over the three years of training and examined by viva voce examination in Year 3.
+Clinically-relevant research forms a substantive part of clinical training on the Programme.
+All trainees undertake both a Small Service Review Project (SSRP) whilst on placement within the first two years of training and a doctoral standard Large-Scale Research Project (LSRP), which is completed over the three years of training and examined by viva voce examination in Year 3.

-All LSRPs are part of ongoing or emerging programmes of clinical and scientific research led by experienced supervisors in the DClinPsy programme team, the wider School of Psychology and associated research centres at Cardiff University.
+All LSRPs are part of ongoing or emerging programmes of clinical and scientific research led by experienced supervisors in the Programme team, the wider School of Psychology and associated research centres at Cardiff University.
 Research is often conducted in close collaboration with research-active supervisors in the NHS and Third Sector organisations.
-Current research programmes are focused on neuro-rehabilitation, impact of trauma and adverse experiences, forensic clinical psychology, emotional dysregulation, eating disorders, recovery in mental health services, autism and neurodevelopmental disorders, intellectual disability and genetic disorders, clinical health psychology (particularly adaptation to conditions affecting appearance), wellbeing in elite athletes, psychological therapies (particularly CBT, ACT); and child and adolescent mental health.
+Research interests over the past years have included neuro-rehabilitation, impact of trauma and adverse experiences, forensic clinical psychology, eating disorders, recovery in mental health services, autism, intellectual disability and genetic disorders, clinical health psychology (particularly adaptation to conditions affecting appearance), wellbeing in elite athletes, psychological therapies (particularly CBT, ACT); and child and adolescent mental health.

-The emphasis on the South Wales DClinPsy programme is on high quality empirical research that is "close to practice" and that will readily benefit service users, clinicians and the wider profession.
+The emphasis on the Programme is on high quality empirical research that is "close to practice", and that has the potential to benefit service users, clinicians and the wider profession.
 To this end, the research methods and techniques for the LSRP are selected according to what is required to address particular research questions.
-The programme can draw upon expertise in clinical trials work, psychometric and behavioural measure development, behavioural phenotyping, neuroscience and psychophysiological methods, Q methodology, Grounded Theory and Repertory Grid technique.
-Trainees are encouraged to collaborate with their peers, both within and across cohorts as well with other researchers and practitioners in other disciplines including medicine, genetics and neuroscience.

 The programme team is committed to supporting trainee personal and professional development and a range of systems are in place to facilitate this.
 These include:

 The Programme has 16 staff, and a further two to be appointed, with a wide range of expertise and interests and who undertake clinical work or clinical research in addition to their role with the DClinPsy and hold substantive or honorary positions with Cardiff University.
 The team receives excellent in-house administrative and technical support.

 Dr John Fox - Clinical Director